How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Sleep is nature’s restorer.
 It has a major effect on your health.

-Good sleep determines the quality of your day life.
+Good sleep determines the quality of your daily life.
 It enables you to stay alert and focused throughout the day.

 Your whole body, including your brain, detoxifies and heals itself during sleep.

-Hormone Melatonin makes you sleepy and keeps you asleep.
-But also, it is a powerful protector, as the strongest antioxidant for your brain.
+The hormone melatonin makes you sleepy and keeps you asleep.
+But it is also a powerful protector, the strongest antioxidant for your brain.

 Your brain stays active during the night.
 Only when you are asleep does your brain process the impressions and information it has collected during the day, and it changes (neural plasticity takes place).

-These neural processes enable you to learn and adapt to your ever-changing environment effectively.
+These neural processes enable you to learn and adapt effectively to your ever-changing environment.

 Ideally, you want to fall asleep quickly, sleep deeply and uninterruptedly, and wake up feeling rested.